 What is in this easy chicken biryani recipe?

-While I don’t claim this is an authentic chicken biryani, it certainly has all the flavour with tender pieces of chicken and fluffy basmati rice.
 To make this easy biryani recipe all you need are a few ingredients.
 The key here is to make sure to marinate the chicken thighs in the spiced yoghurt for as long as possible.
 This will impart the best flavour and ensure the biryani is super tasty and delicious.
 And to make this slow cooker chicken biryani even simpler, use basmati rice pouches from the supermarket.
 You don’t even have to cook rice!
 Here are the spices and ingredients that are needed:

 -